-Dunix, Nov.
-10 -In the accounts received this morning there is nothing to alter the opinion already condition of the country.
-Very few outrages are reracter.
-There is still, doubtless, a fearful amount of nary periods of scarcity.
-But, as the public works general.
-In most counties the resident landlords ner to promote measures suitable to the emergency; and in some districts new presentment sessions have been called for, in order to substitute drainage and other productive works for roads and useless proicets, which have already been presented for.
-The excitement appears to be wearing itself out, and the increase of employment afforded by the Board of Works, coupled with the favourable reaction (to the consumer) in the prices of provisions, affords a strong hope that the disease has been brought to a favourable crisis, and that a gradual amendment may be henceforward regarded as certain although slow.
-At the Corn Exchange, this day, pence per barrel.
-The arrivals of Indian corn conports.
-Four more vessels, loden with heavy cargoes of this grain, have arrived at Cork since Saturday last, and further importations are daily expected.
-CONSTITUTION OF RELIEF COMMITTEES.-The Lord-Lieutenant has, in consideration of the complaints made respecting the exclusion of curates of the Roman Catholic Church from Relief Committees, given instructions permitting parish priests to nominate one curate on each relief committee sitting within his cure, for every parish of which that cure consists.
-DROGUEDA .- STATE OF THE PEOPLE.
+STATE OF THE COUNTRY.
+Dublin.
+Nov.
+10.-In the accounts received this morning there is nothing to alter the opinion already xpressed respecting the gradual improvement in the condition of the country.
+Very few outrages are recorted, and none of them are of a very serious character.
+There is still, doubtless, a fearful amount of destitution, much greater than has existed in ordinary periods of scarcity.
+But, as the public works extend, a decided change for the better is apparent by the defendant, of impounding them, but the defendant amongst the peasantry.
+The relief associations are sold agreat portion of them immediately afterwards to spreading, and soup kitchins are now becoming very general.
+In most counties the resident landlords cluding four chairs and a quantity of chimney ornaments nevolence is beyond all praise.
+The respectable firm are exerting themselves in a very creditable mannevolence is beyond an praise.
+The control of the exner to promote measures suitable to the emergency; praisement or condemnation of the goods, nor was any tensive figur mills at Ferrybank, have been supplying and in some districts new presentment sessions have constable called in, or any of the forms of law observed. been called for, in order to substitute drainage and other productive works for roads and useless pro-

+The excitement appears to be wearing itself out and the increase of employment afforded by the seasonable and grateful relief to a number of persons | Board of Works, coupled with the favourable reacat this period of distress, and gives an example well tion (to the consumer) in the prices of provisions. affords a strong hope that the disease has been brought to a favourable crisis, and that a gradual amendment may be henceforward regarded as certain the goods had not been legally disposed of, and there was although slow.
+At the Corn Exchange, this day, prices of all kinds of grain, owing, of course, to the nature of the last advices from America, met an advance, but, considering that the supply was short, the rise was extremely insignificant, not exceeding sixpence per barrel.
+The arrivals of Indian corn continue to increase both here and at the southern to the complainant, and the goods not disposed of to be ports.
+Four more vessels, loden with neavy cargoes of this grain, have arrived at Cork since Saturday last, and further importations are daily expected.
+CONSTITUTION OF RELIEF COMMITTEES.-The Lord-Lieutenant has, in consideration of the complaints nade respecting the exclusion of curates of the Roman Catholic Church from Relief Committees, given instructions permitting parish priests to nominate one curate on each relief committee sitting within his cure, for every parish of which that cure consists.
+DROGHEDA .- STATE OF THE PEOPLE.